-This manual contains lots of valuable information about your bicycle - and there's even more in the Support section of trekbikes.com.
+This manual contains lots of valuable information about your bicycle - and there's even more in the Support section of electrabike com

-But a manual or a website can't fix a flat, tune your derailleur, correct your saddle height, pour you a cup of coffee, or wax endlessly about that one time when you almost won that one thing.
+But a manual or a website can't fix a flat, tune your derailleur, correct your saddle height, pour you a cup of coffee, or talk endlessly about that one time when you almost won that one thing.

-Locally owned bike shops are the heart and soul of cycling.
+Locally owned bike shops are the heart and soul of biking.
 Here's just a sampling of what they offer: